 Eidesen et al. (2013, translated here). "... south-facing a little up the valley slope (ca 70 m a.s.l.) ... population ... stretching across a seepage area dominated by moss tundra, with several Carex spp.
 (C. parallela, C. maritima, C. misandra) and Coptidium lapponicum.
 The population also extends to drier areas with Dryas octopetala and Cassiope tetragona."

 Strongly thermophilous.
 Known from a single population in Ringhorndalen, an E–W running tributary valley to the S–N running major fjord Wijdefjorden in Ny-Friesland in N Spitsbergen.
 The plant was first found here in 2012 (Eidesen et al. 2013), in a population of more than 1000 individuals.
+Subsequent studies in 2015 showed the population to be even larger than this: the number of individuals is rather in the range of 10.000s.
 The south-facing slopes, cliffs and screes of Ringhorndalen and neighboring valleys harbor the probably largest concentration of thermophilous and/or xerophilous vascular plants in Svalbard.
 The site is located in the middle arctic tundra zone (zone C in Elven et al. 2011) and in the clearly continental section.

 Pinguicula alpina is a European and W Siberian species widely distributed in boreal and alpine areas.
 In the Arctic, it is frequent in the southernmost zone (E, the shrub tundra zone) but barely transgresses into the southern arctic tundra zone (zone D).
 The population in Ringhorndalen is by far the northernmost known in the world, and the distance to its nearest localities (in mainland N Norway) is 900–1000 km.